Non GMO Soy Protein Powder –

 - Acid vs. Alkaline: The featured company’s difference: Soy products can have an acidic effect on the body, but the company’s processing has created the only protein source that is alkaline-producing in the body.

 - Stability: The featured company’s difference: Many companies use undesirable chemical preservatives or no preservatives at all (resulting in poor stability).
-This company’s scientists have developed a protective guard--a unique blend of natural antioxidant nutrients (Vitamin C, Vitamin E and Rosemary) to ensure full nutrient potency.
+The featured company’s scientists have developed a protective guard--a unique blend of natural antioxidant nutrients (Vitamin C, Vitamin E and Rosemary) to ensure full nutrient potency.

-- Why does some conventional medicine suggest we stay away from soy, especially it we are at risk for, or are dealing with, hormone related cancer?
+- Why does some conventional medicine suggest stay away from soy, especially if at risk for, or are dealing with, hormone related cancer?
 There’s a misunderstanding as to the effects of phytoestrogens on cancer cells.
-Many assume because it is a type of estrogen, it must be avoided, but remember, it has 1/1000th the strength of human estrogen.
+Many assume because it is a type of estrogen, it must be avoided, but it has only 1/1000th the strength of human estrogen.

-- Published research/FAQ on the featured soy protein supplement
+Published SOY research on the featured soy protein supplement.

 Are you concerned about the nutritional content of your food?

+Is the nutritional content of your food a concern?
 If so, you’re not alone.
-A 1999 survey by the United Soybean Board appearing in the publication in 2000 indicated that 87% of consumers reported changing their eating habits due to specific health concerns.
+A 1999 survey by the United Soybean Board appearing in the publication Nutrition Report in 2000 indicated that 87% of consumers reported changing their eating habits due to specific health concerns.
 Among the greatest worries were heart health and dietary cholesterol intake.
 The major dietary concern (reported by almost half of those surveyed) was reducing fat.

 Who might benefit from the featured soy protein powder?